 Description A mid terraced two storey and attic dwelling house.
-Accommodation The common detice commission.
-Accommodation The accommodation comprises: Ground floor-Entrance vestibule, living room, kitchen, rear hallway.
-First floor-Landing, two bedrooms and shower room with w.c.
-Attic floor-Landing and bedroom.
-Gross internal floor area (m2) 101 Neighbourhood and location The subjects form part of an established public sector residential development, lying to the west of Fraserburgh town centre.
-Surrounding properties are similar in age and character and some may be subject to tenancy.
-Within Fraserburgh a wide range of facilities and amenities are available.
-Age 42 years.
-Weather Dry, warm and sunny.
+A Accommodation The accommodation comprises: Ground floor-Entrance hallway, living room, dining room, kitchen.
+First floor-Landing, two bedrooms and bathroom with w.c.
+Attic floor-Landing, playroom/bedroom.
+Gross internal floor area (m2) 92 Neighbourhood and location The subjects form part of an established local authority residential area lying to the west of Fraserburgh town centre.
+Surrounding properties are of similar age and character.
+A wide range of facilities and amenities can be found within a reasonable distance.
+Age 52 years.
+Weather Dry and dull.
 Chimney stacks None.
-Roofing including roof space The roof is pitched and covered with concrete interlocking tiles with a tiled ridge.
-Access to the roof space is via eaves hatches with the attic floor.
-The roof is of pre-fabricated timber truss construction, Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space The roof is pitched and covered with slates with a tiled ridge.
+Front and rear eaves hatches give access to the roof space.
+The roof is of pre-fabricated timber framed construction with timber sarking boards.
+Rainwater fittings Visually inspected with the aid of hinseylars where Namwater mungs Visually inspected with the aid of binoculars where appropriate.
 The rainwater fittings are of a PVC type.